 The future excites me because… It’s unknown and it hasn’t be written yet.
 I get to decide what direction to take and how it looks.
 There will be surprises along the way, of course, but as long as I have my family and friends with me, I believe it will be great!

-My next step is… To continue to grow my family brand and lineup of products, including my featured product for new moms and family alike, Arm for You.
+My next step is… To continue to grow my family brand and lineup of products, including my featured product for new moms and family alike, Arm Here For You.
 With regards to the show, I think continuing to connect with our viewers in the unique way that we do, by creating more engaging content.